Find ways to take action!

 TSW Advocacy Awareness Campaign

-Learn how you can get Topical Steroid Withdrawal Syndrome officially recognized by your state to help promote research and provide support and protection for TSW sufferers and their families!
+Learn how you can get a Topical Steroid Withdrawal Syndrome Resolution in your state to help promote research and provide support and protection for TSW sufferers and their families!

 - Watch the video “TSW Advocacy Training: ‘Mock Meeting’ with a Legislator” for a step by step on speaking with your legislator.